storesafe/cordova-sqlite-storage/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP8, with HTML5 Web SQL API

-License for Android & WP versions: MIT or Apache 2.0
+License for Android & WP8 versions: MIT or Apache 2.0

 License for iOS version: MIT only

 ## WARNING: breaking change for Android version

-The automatic "`.db`" database file extension is now removed for the Android version, for consistency with the iOS & WP versions.
+The automatic "`.db`" database file extension is now removed for the Android version, for consistency with the iOS & WP8 versions.
 For an existing app, you may have to open an existing database like:

     var db = window.sqlitePlugin.openDatabase({name: "myDatabase.db"});